LandonPatmore/yahoo-fantasy-bot/README.md

 ### Feel free to contribute!

+**Auto-deploys do not happen automatically.
+You will need to come back and click the "Deploy" button again to get the latest bot.
+It will reset everything.
+Just follow all the steps again and you will be good!**

 # yahoo-fantasy-bot
 Bot that alerts GroupMe, Slack, and Discord users about various things happening in their Yahoo Fantasy Football League.